Cap-go/docs/v3/plugin-api.md

 reset(options?: { toAutoUpdate?: boolean | undefined; } | undefined) => Promise<void>
 ```

-Set the `builtin` version (the one sent to Apple store / Google play store ) as current version
+Set the `builtin` version (the one sent to Apple Store / Google Play Store ) as the current version

 | Param         | Type                          |
 | ------------- | ----------------------------- |